 Samuel C.H.
 Yip

-Samuel received his LLB at the University of Hong Kong and was called to the bar in 2008.
-Since commencing private practice Samuel has gained considerable experience in both criminal and civil matters.
+Samuel received both his LLB and LLM at the University of Hong Kong and was called to the bar in 2008.
+He has since developed an extensive civil and criminal practice.

 “The Status of Undocumented Migrant Workers and their Legally Enforceable Rights in Hong Kong”